danieljordanviray/danieljordanviray.github.io/index.md

-join me as I delve into the world of building AI programs
+Join me as I delve into the world of AI!